Environment – NATO's stake

 NATO recognises that it faces many environmental challenges.
 In particular, the Alliance is working to reduce the environmental effects of military activities and to respond to security challenges emanating from the environment.

 The Alliance first recognised the natural environmental challenges facing the international community in 1969, when it established the Committee on the Challenges of Modern Society (CCMS).
 Until its merger with the NATO Science for Peace and Security (SPS) Programme in 2006, the CCMS provided a unique forum for NATO and its partner countries to share knowledge and experience on social, health and environmental matters, both in the civilian and military sectors.

-Over the years, Allied countries have established several NATO groups to address environmental challenges from various angles.
+Over the years, Allied countries have established several NATO expert working groups to address environmental challenges from various angles.

 NATO's current activities related to the natural environment include: